 However, do take note that junior e-bikes offer a comparatively limited number of models to consumers.
 It’s only now that these e-juniors are gaining traction, though, with brands manufacturing for-kids versions of the e-bikes they are producing.
 This way, the specs of the original are retained in the junior version.
 Brands that practice this are still relatively few, though, but trends seem to point toward a surge of junior e-bikes in the future.

 And why not?
-E-juniors make perfect options for older children; it allows them to not miss out on what an actual e-bike experience feels.
+E-juniors make perfect options for older children; it allows them to not miss out on what an actual e-bike experience feels like.
 It gives them a way to ride with their parents and for everyone to have an authentic e-biking experience.

 Junior e-bikes are also made with them specifically in mind.
 And if we are going to consider the importance of making sure your bike fits your size, it basically guarantees that teens and kids will be able to gain better handling of the bike.